PhilRoll/gsm/README.md

 ## Description

-- I wanted to make an automated GSM so it sets GS to 576p without me doing anything.
+- I wanted to make an automated GSM for playing PS1 games with HDMI/Component cable
-- Tested on SCPH-50004 (Mechapwn to DTL-H50004) with RGB Scart cable and PCSX2 Nightly - v1.7.3229 Compiled on Aug 20 2022

 ## Compiling and usage